 Realizing the importance of the social entrepreneurship sector and its role in stimulating societal innovation and raising the level of economic and social conditions, public authorities work on the continuous development of these partnerships and move towards building strategic alliances that enhance joint action to achieve the goals of the Kingdom's Vision 2030.

 Partnership with non-profit organizations

-The Kingdom has an influential role and major contributions to charitable work, through a group of state institutions, including the Agency for Social Development in the Ministry of Human Resources and Social Development and others.
+The Kingdom has an influential role and major contributions to charitable work, through a group of state institutions, including the Social Development Sector in the Ministry of Human Resources and Social Development and others.
 The responsibility of these institutions is about supervising civil bodies, such as charitable societies, institutions, cooperative societies, committees and centers for social and civil development, and the consolidation of these concepts among segments of society, in addition to supporting the establishment of funds that contribute to meeting societal and development needs.

 The National Initiatives to Support the non-Profit Organizations

 Ministry of Environment, Water and Agriculture’s Initiatives

 An initiative aims at developing organic farming techniques to serve the environment and society.
 Cooperation is presented by providing electronic services for organic farms and farms under transition to organic farms in these areas: